walquis/react-study-book/src/react.md

   );
 }
 ```
-Notice how onClick={handleClick} has no parentheses at the end!
-Do not _call_ the event handler function: you only need to pass it down.
+Notice how `onClick={handleClick}` has no parentheses at the end.
+This is because we do not want to _call_ the event handler function yet, but only pass it down (it's a "callback").
 React will call your event handler when the user clicks the button.

 ### How Components share data and update together
 To make both MyButton components display the same count and update together, you need to move the state from the individual buttons “upwards” to the closest component containing all of them.